This site uses cookies

 • A child or vulnerable adult’s behaviour may suggest he or she is being abused

-• The behaviour or attitude of one of the workers towards a child or vulnerable adult worries you
+• The behaviour or attitude of a worker towards a child or vulnerable adult worries you

-• The situations where staff have contact with the public but not direct work with children or vulnerable adults could include PCC summer events, meetings, out and about days, surgeries, contact correspondence
+• The situations where staff have contact with the public but not direct work with children or vulnerable adults could include OPCC summer events, meetings, out and about days, surgeries, contact correspondence, etc.

 Personal details